kyotohamakko/CytoLove/README.md

 Angle distribution of actin

 After executing "reconstruct_actin.m" in folder "review", result will be saved in the folder "review/save".
 Run the script "angle_distribution.m" in folder "review" to read the reconstruction result and calculate the angle distribution.

+For more image data, please refer to cortex1.zip, cortex2.zip and lamellipodia.zip in review/data/